skx/purple/README.md

 * Select all alerts which are in state `raised`.
    * Re-notify if it has been over a minute since the last notification.
 * Delete all alerts in a `cleared` state.
+   * Clear all alerts which have a `raise` in the future.

 ## Installation